clauzewitz/homebridge-ollehtv/README.md

    npm install -g homebridge-ollehtv
    ```

-2. Record down the `id` and `token` values as we need it in our configuration file later.
+2. Record down the `deviceId` and `token` values as we need it in our configuration file later.

 3. Add these values to `config.json`.